tecladocode/web-dev-bootcamp/curriculum/section03/lectures/04_anatomy_of_an_html_tag/README.md

 First of all, what is a tag?

 An HTML document is composed of units which describe the structure and meaning of a page's content.
 These components are called HTML *elements*.
 We write elements using tags, which delimit the start and end a particular element within the document.
-Content between these two tags are considered to be *inside* the element.
+Content between these two tags (JOSE: I might change "these two tags" to "the start and end tags"?
+When I was reading this I felt it wasn't so clear that these two tags referred to the start and end tags mentioned earlier) are considered to be *inside* the element.

 ::: tip Void elements
-Some elements aren't permitted to have content like this and are called *void elements*.
+Some elements aren't permitted to have content (JOSE: what about adding "inside them" here?) like this and are called *void elements*.
 These are written with a single tag in HTML5, rather than an opening an closing tag.

 We'll look at some examples thoughout this chapter.
 :::

-We can place other tags inside the start and end tags of other elements, and this is how we construct a hierarchy within the document.
+We can place other tags inside (JOSE: Maybe "between"?
+Otherwise this reads as putting a tag inside another tag, rather than an element inside another element) the start and end tags of other elements, and this is how we construct a hierarchy within the document.
 We can also place plain text between tags, which is generally how we add text content to a page.

 ## An example HTML element